Wales will be able to register here soon

 Email the team for more information or any queries.

-GPs from Wales and Northern Ireland who are interested in getting involved should contact the team
+GPs from England and Northern Ireland who are interested in getting involved in future audits should contact the team